-So you might ask yourself: Is paying the annual fee for the Chase Sapphire Reserve worth it?
+Is the Chase Sapphire Reserve annual fee worth it?

 Let’s look at how the Chase Sapphire Reserve benefits add up.